cameraui/sdk/go/docs/api/sensor.md

 	func (s *SmokeSensor) UpdateValue(property string, value any) error

-UpdateValue is a no\-op for read\-only smoke sensors.
+UpdateValue on a read\-only sensor: external writes are ignored.

 <a name="SnapshotInterface"></a>

 ## type SwitchControl

 SwitchControl is a generic on/off switch control sensor.
 Override SetOn / SetOff \(by embedding SwitchControl in your own type and shadowing the methods\) to drive hardware, then call the embedded SwitchControl's methods to sync the SDK state.
-For hardware\-pushed updates, call the embedded methods directly from your event handler — that bypasses any plugin override and only syncs state.
+For hardware\-pushed updates, call the embedded methods directly from your event handler.
+That bypasses any plugin override and only syncs state.

 	type SwitchControl struct{ BaseSensor }

 <a name="NewSwitchControl"></a>
 ### func NewSwitchControl

-	func NewSwitchControl(name string) *SwitchControl
+	func NewSwitchControl(name string, opts ...SensorOption) *SwitchControl